braver/SideBarTools/readme.md

 - Copy Absolute Path
 - Duplicate

-If you're missing the "Open With Default" command, consider fetching the [Open in Default Application][5] package.
+If you're missing the "Open With Default" command, consider installing the [Open in Default Application][5] package.

 This package offers a subset of commands from the original